 We all want to receive thousands of visitors to our website, but visitors don’t mean anything if they leave right away.
-It can be a difficult task to keep people interested and persuade them to buy your product, but I’ve got seven tips that may be able to help you to turn visitors into customers.
+It can be a difficult task to keep people interested and persuade them to buy your product, but I’ve got seven magical tips that may be able to help you make visitors customers.

 1. Know your Customers and Create Goals

 It is crucial to really understand what customers want from your business and then make goals to reach their expectations.
 If you have products that sell fast and are constantly out of stock, you may need to create a better plan to be sure you purchase more of that product.
 If customers have repeatedly mentioned something about your website that they would like to have added, maybe it is time to start listening.
 Take the time to find out what customer needs you aren’t fulfilling and create a plan to solve the problem.